 As you can see, even when tested USB standard 3.1 not with a controller of its own Intel (PLCs, which usually yield better results than PLCs from other companies), can be seen as a significant improvement,USB 3.0 and of course the 2.0 version of the outdated device today.
 For example, in the reading speed test (right)USB 3.1 stands at approximately 703 MB per second compared to 425 MB and 43 MB per second for 3.0 and 2.0 versions of the X-USB Respectively.
 In another test 1.52 was transferred gigabytes of information (the rule as 2,860 files)USB 3.1 took just over five seconds to finish,USB 3.0 finished after nearly seven seconds and the X-USB The old 2.0 is finished after only about 45 seconds.

-As part of the upgrades to bring the USB standard to the 21 century, the physical connection of the device, called "Type C" is a reversible connection (similar to the Thunderbolt standard) that comes with support for previous versions of the USB standard.
-In addition, the upgrade of the new standard (up to 3.0 amperes), in addition to the speed at which information can be transmitted (ten gigabits per second), an array in which a mobile device is also loaded by a computer to which it is connected, Displaying media onto a screen is possible, which may also place the 3.1 USB standard in the center Our Digital Life.
+As part of the upgrades made to bring the USB standard into the 21 century, the physical connection of the device, called "Type C", is a reversible connection (similar to the Thunderbolt standard) that comes with support for earlier versions of the USB standard.
+In addition, the upgrade of the charging capacity of the new standard (up to 3.0 amps), in addition to the accelerated speed at which information can be transferred (ten gigabits per second), an array where a mobile device is also charged by a computer to which it is connected, also transmits information to this computer and Display media on a screen is possible, which may also place the USB 3.1 standard in the center Our Digital Life.